kehantan/labbook/docs/cell_culture/maintain.rst

 * Count the cells and seed the exact number of cells you want; OR
 * To save some work, you can just split the previous culture into different portions depending on the percentage of confluency you need for your experiments and the days you want to conduct the experiments.

     Example: You have 1 mL of cell suspension after trypsinisation.
 To split 1:3, put around 333.33 uL of cell suspension into new culture flask with complete DMEM.
 You can also use other ratio like 1:5 or 1:10 split.
+To get the correct confluency using splitting by ratio method requires some trial and error and some experience.

 **Cell seeding**

 #.
-Place appropriate amount of complete DMEM into new culturing flask.

-    * T25 = 5 mL
-    * T75 = 9 mL
+Add appropriate amount of complete DMEM into new culturing flask.
+T25 = 5 mL, T75 = 9 mL.
 #.
 Seed cells onto a new flask at the desired cell density.

-    If you want to seed a specific number of cells, you will have to do cell count beforehand.
+    * If you want to seed a specific number of cells, you will have to do cell count beforehand.
 If you wanted to split by ratio, just transfer the amount of cell suspension based on the split ratio into the new flask.

 #.
 Tilt the culture flask to evenly distribute the seeded cells.
 #.
 Label the flask.

-    Label example: cell type, passage number, date, name initials
+    * Label example: cell type, passage number, date, name initials

 #.
 Incubate.
-37 :math:`^{\circ}`\ C, 5% CO2.
+37 C, 5% CO2.

 **Numbers of cells to seed in flask**